chwasiq0569/chwasiq0569/README.md

 ### Hi there, I'm Wasiq Abdullah UX Designer & Full-Stack Web Developer (MERN STACK DEVELOPER) 👋

-- 🌱 I use Vanilla JS, TypeScript, ReactJS, NextJS, Redux, Material UI and some other Libraries as a Frond-end-Developer and Jest/Enzyme for Testing.
+- 🌱 I use Vanilla JavaScript, TypeScript, NodeJS, ReactJS, NextJS & Redux.
-- ⚡ I’m currently learning Backend Development (NodeJS, ExpressJS, MongoDB) and Firebase.
-- 👯 I’m looking to collaborate with other Developers
+- 👯 Looking to collaborate with other Developers
 - 🥅 2020 Goals: Contribute more to Open Source Projects
-- ⚡ I love to Design and Develop Awesome Web Apps
+- ⚡ I love to Design and Develop Awesome Web Applications

 ### Connect with me: